 Available either plain or in three stunning screen-printed designs.
 Perfect for gift giving in sustainable wrapping!

 Decorative: 40 x 40 cm plus handles

 Material: The body and handles of this bag are made from jute.

 What is Jute?
-Jute is a long, soft, shiny vegetable fiber that can be spun into coarse, strong threads.
-It is one of the most affordable natural fibers in existence and is second only to cotton in amount produced and variety of uses.
+Jute is a long, soft, shiny vegetable fibre that can be spun into coarse, strong threads.
+It is one of the most affordable natural fibres in existence and is second only to cotton in amount produced and variety of uses.
 India has the ideal climate for growing jute and as a result is the world's largest producer.

 Fairtrade: This is a fairtrade product which has been handmade at CORR – The Jute Works (CJW) in Bangladesh by skilled artisans.
 CJW brings change to over 4,000 artisans’ lives through income generation and social progress.
 CJW works with rural and indigenous women who face severe poverty by providing training in production skills, environmental protection and rights’ awareness to become self-reliant.

 These jute bags are changing lives for thousands of rural women in Bangladesh, for whom the money earned from the sale of jute handcrafts provides a new opportunity to earn an income.

 Trade Aid is a social enterprise creating fairness in trade.
 They work with small food and craft producers around the world, and support and educate kiwi consumers to join in creating a world where trade is fair for all.
 Founded right here in Christchurch, New Zealand in 1973.